BUU44551 Advances in Marketing Theory and Practice 2025/26

 General Supplemental Readings:

-• Marketing Management, by Philip Kotler, Kevin Keller, Mairead Brady, Malcolm Goodman, Torben Hansen, 4th European edition, Person, 2020.
+• Marketing Management, by Philip Kotler, Kevin Keller, Mairead Brady, Malcolm Goodman, Torben Hansen, 5th European edition, Person, 2024.

 • Strategic Brand Management, by Kevin Lane Keller, 4th edition, Pearson, 2013.

 To prepare for lectures, students will be required read the articles and documents posted on Blackboard.
-To prepare for and participate in the tutorials, students will be required to carefully read the portfolio tasks and case studies, as well as be ready to present their solutions in class together with the team mates.
+To prepare for and participate in the tutorials, students will be required to carefully read the portfolio tasks and case studies, as well as be ready to present their solutions in class together with the teammates.

 Assessment:

-• Continuous assessment (including participation), as group work (50%)
+• Continuous assessment (including participation), as group work - 50%

-• Students working in teams will be required to deliver 4 out of the 6 portfolio tasks during the semester.
+• Students working in teams will be required to deliver 4 out of the 5 portfolio tasks during the semester.
 Only the first 4 submitted tasks during the semester will be graded.
 The requirements for each portfolio task will be shared before lectures, and the student group work on the portfolio tasks will be debated during the online tutorials.
 The groups will then submit their portfolio task work after the respective tutorials, to count toward the overall portfolio.

 • Some tutorials will consist of tasks (such as providing solutions to case studies) which do not formally count toward the portfolio mark; however, students teams are encouraged to present their work and solutions in class during such tutorials, as active participation will provide student teams with a chance to increase the mark they receive for their portfolio submissions.

-• End-semester essay, as individual work (50%)
+• End-semester essay, as individual work – 50%

 • Students will be required to deliver a maximum 1,500 (minimum 1,200) word individual essay on a focussed angle of a topic covered during the semester.

-Supplemental assessment: Students who fail the course will be required the deliver a maximum 3,000 (minimum 2,500) word essay on a topic advised by the module leader, counting for 100% of marks
+Students who fail the course will be required the deliver a maximum 3,000 (minimum 2,500) word essay on a topic advised by the module leader, counting for 100% of marks